ASU/webspark-drops-drupal7/profiles/openasu/modules/custom/asu_dir/README.txt

 --------------------------
 Install as usual, see http://drupal.org/node/70151 for further information.

 See libraries required under DEPENDENCIES, below.
-Install libraries in
+Install any missing libraries in sites/all/libraries.
+(NOTE:

-sites/all/libraries/jqtree
+All of the libraries below are included already in Webspark 1.13.9+ and do not need to be installed.)

 DEPENDENCIES